Philix27/rxedu_web/_books/logistics.md

 facility where
 they are recorded.

-#💯Reports;- forms on which data are moved
+#Reports;- forms on which data are moved
 from one level in a
 logistics system to
 another.
-▫️: #💯Stockkeeping Records;-
+▫️: #Stockkeeping Records;-

 Used to record information about products in storage.